 Very important question: do you own a waffle maker?
 If yes, hooray!
-I got your day-after-Thanksgiving brunch figured out.
+I got your Thanksgiving leftover recipe figured out.
 If no, I think we know what you’re asking Santa for this year, am I right?
-Because GUYS, hello, just look at these cornbread stuffing waffles!
+Because GUYS, hello, just look at these leftover stuffing waffles!
 They’re crispy and light and airy at the same time and they’re packed with so much flavor.

 And did I mention they’re made from cornbread stuffing?
 Like actual leftover stuffing from your turkey day feast?
 Take a closer look.
 These waffles get loaded up and piled high, making the best possible use of all the food you prepped for the main event.